-The decade from 1999-2008 was the period in the chamber's history that witnessed the strongest growth in membership, committees and staff, all of which enabled a sharp increase in chamber activities, thereby boosting the chamber's
+The decade from 1999-2008 was the period in the chamber's history that witnessed the strongest growth in membership, committees and staff, all of which enabled a sharp increase in chamber activities, thereby boosting the chamber's profile and influence.

-The decision to hire a full time CEO in 1995 enabled an increasing level ofprofessionalism of the chamber's activities and services.
+The decision to hire a full time CEO in 1995 enabled an increasing level of professionalism of the chamber's activities and services.
 The hiring of more staff in the years that followed allowed the chamber to expand its activities and services.

-The running of chamber and its activities became more structured and organized in 2002 when the secretariat set up a new committee organisational framework covering the establishment of working groups, planning annual calendars of events, the production of position papers and the development of effective media and
+The running of chamber and its activities became more structured and organized in 2002 when the secretariat set up a new committee organisational framework covering the establishment of working groups, planning annual calendars of events, the production of position papers and the development of effective media and government relations.

 Of specific importance to the chamber's advocacy efforts was the decision in 2004 to hire dedicated staff for the Automotive and Pharmaceutical committees to serve the specific needs of these committees.
 ECCT Chairman from 2003-2005, Dirk Sänger, remarked in his Euroview column in February-March 2005 the proof of success of this strategy a new bill in the legislature that guaranteed better IP protection for pharmaceutical companies.
 The steady stream of advocacy successes attributed to dedicated staff for these and other committees in the years following the initial success offered further evidence of the effectiveness of the strategy to hire dedicated staff.